Local mother-daughter duo starts skincare business during pandemic

 “I do a lot of placing the orders, she makes the product, and then we sit together and we decide on scents,” Rogers said.

-“When I was at home with my mom, we were talking about doing something so I don’t have to sit in the house all day during quarantine,” Heath explained.
-“At first I was going to start with a lip gloss business, but a lot of other kids started doing that and I still wanted to do something around skin care and body care.
+“When I was at home with my mom, we were talking about doing something so I don’t have to sit in the house all day during quarantine,” Heath said.
+“At first I was going to start with a lip gloss business, but a lot of other kids started doing that and I still wanted to do something around skincare and body care.
 So, my mom and I were thinking about different ideas, and she thought of body butter.”

 The now-12-year-old says that she really enjoys being a young business owner.